sbazmi90/Calpha-model/README.md

 Simulation driver for simulated tempering protocol.
 It includes temperature flipping based on Metropolis-Hastings algorithm and adaptive weight updates (update_g).
 Enables exploration of conformational space by dynamically switching temperatures (Marinari and Parisi, 1992)[Link to paper](https://iopscience.iop.org/article/10.1088/0953-8984/21/32/329801/pdf).

-A minimal sequence of commands to compile the code and run a simulation of a single chain at a fixed temperature is:
+📌 A minimal sequence of commands to compile the code and run a simulation of a single chain at a fixed (and several) temperature is:
-## Simulations and Molecular Dynamics

-## Results
 make constants

 ./constants input 1

-make fixtemp
+make fixtemp (simtemp)

 ./main

+## Results

 Contact: Stefan Wallin, swallin@mun.ca